Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Introduction

 \section{Introduction}

 Directed greybox fuzzing (DGF) \cite{AFLGo} is currently one of the most effective tools for triggering bugs at specific locations.
-For each seed, DGF collects its execution path and uses specific strategies to calculate the likelihood of triggering target vulnerabilities through mutation, prioritizing the mutation of seeds with higher likelihood.
+For each seed, DGF collects its execution path and uses specific strategies to calculate the potential of triggering target vulnerabilities through mutation, prioritizing the mutation of seeds with higher potential.
 As a result, DGF can trigger target vulnerabilities more quickly compared to conventional coverage-guided greybox fuzzing (CGF) \cite{AFL}.
-Research related to DGF \cite{AFLGo, Hawkeye, CAFL, Windranger, DAFL, SelectFuzz, SDFuzz, Beacon} has been widely proposed and is also extensively applied in areas such as vulnerability reproduction, patch testing, regression testing, and validation of static analysis alarms.
+Research related to DGF \cite{AFLGo, Hawkeye, CAFL, Windranger, DAFL, SelectFuzz, SDFuzz, Beacon} has been widely proposed and is also extensively applied in areas such as vulnerability reproduction, patch testing, and validation of static analysis alarms.

-However, existing DGF approaches are still imprecise in calculating likelihood of triggering target vulnerabilities through mutation.
-Existing DGF approaches calculate likelihood based on complex distance metrics, such as distances on the control flow graph (CFG) and value flow graph (VFG).
-The computation of these distances is derived from over-approximations in static analysis, which inevitably leads to \textbf{many flows that do not exist during actual execution that triggers the target vulnerability}.
-For example, when using the state-of-the-art DGF tool \textsc{DAFL} \cite{DAFL} to trigger the known vulnerability CVE-2016-4489 \cite{CVE-2016-4489} in \texttt{cxxfilt}, \textsc{DAFL} identified 359 critical code lines that may have potential data flow relationships with the target vulnerable statement.
-However, in reality, only 6 of these code lines are actually related to the target vulnerable statement.
-The remaining large number of irrelevant critical code lines cause DGF to spend substantial time mutating seeds whose execution paths are, in fact, difficult to mutate into target vulnerability-triggering paths, significantly reducing the efficiency of directed vulnerability triggering.
+However, existing DGF approaches are still imprecise in calculating mutation potential toward the target.
+Existing DGF approaches calculate potential based on complex distance metrics, such as distances on the control flow graph (CFG) and value flow graph (VFG).
+The computation of these distances is derived from over-approximations in static analysis, which inevitably leads to \textbf{many flows that do not exist during actual execution that triggers target vulnerabilities}.